-weyl A new body is needed to provide oversight of the Agency within the Executive Branch.
+A new body is needed to provide oversight of the Agency within the Executive Branch.
 Because of the need to preserve security, the CIA is not subject to the usual constraints of audit, judicial review, publicity or open Congressional budget review and oversight.
 Consequently, its operations require additional external control.
 The authority assigned the job of supervising the CIA must be given sufficient power and significance to assure the public of effective supervision.
-Some change in the Congressional oversight system would be appropriate.
+Some change in the Congressional oversight system would be propriate.
 The problem of providing adequate oversight and control while maintaining essential security is not easily resolved.
 Several knowledgeable witnesses pointed to the Joint Committee on Atomic Energy as an appropriate model for Congressional oversight of the Agency.
 That Committee has had an excellent record of providing effective oversight while avoiding breaches of security in a highly sensitive area.
 Recommendation (3) a.
-The President's Foreign Intelligence Advisory Board should be reconstituted into an Executive Branch oversight body for the CIA, and appropriately renamed.
-Members of the board should be distinguished citizens from many backgrounds and areas who would serve part time with a permanent staff to assist them in their responsibilities.2 Commissioner Griswold door not conour in this recommendation and has written the following statement : "I recognize the purpose behind this recommendation.
-My concern is that I do not think it will work.
-No one operating on a part-time basis can, I think, establish the contacts which are required for effective control.
-And T doubt that, in the long run, this can be accomplished through staff, though the assistance of a good staff, can be of great importance.
-In footnote 3, next poje, comes have with the text.
+The President's Foreign Intelligence Advisory Board should be reconstituted into an Executive Branch oversight body for the CIA, and appropriately renamed Members of the board should be distinguished citizens from many backgrounds and areas who would serve part time with a permanent staff to assist them in their responsibilities.
 Commissioner Griswold makes the following dissenting statement at this point.
 "I believe that one of the underlying causes of the problems confronting the CIA arises out of the pervading atmosphere of secrecy in which its activities have been conducted in the past.
 One of the aspects of this is the secrecy of the budget.
-This leads to two diffculties: (a) apprehension on the part of the American public, because they have not even scheral information about what the CI dides, and (b) a certain vulnerability on the part of the CIA to pressures from without, and to over entugiasm from within, leading to actions which would not be undertaken in the open.
-In my opinion, Congress should give areful consideration to the question whether the budget of the CIA should not, at least to some extent, be made public, particularly in view of the provisions of Article I, Streton 9, "Inter- of the Constitution."
-One of the underlying causes of the problems confronting the CIA arises out of the perveading atmosphere of secrecy in which its activities have been conducated in the past.
-One aspect of this has been the secrecy of the budget. pick up D (p.
-15, 0 / 132) The situation whereby the Agency determined whether its own employees would be prosecutied must not be permitted insert @, page 16 (01/133) to recur.
+This leads to two difficulties: (a) apprehension on the part of the American public, because they have not even general information about what the CI does and (b) a certain vulnerability on the part of the CIA to pressures from without, and to over enthusiasm from within, leading to actions which would not be undertaken in the open.
+In my offician, Congress should give gareful consideration to the question whether the budget of the CIA should not at least to some extent, be made public, particularly in view of the provisions of Article I, Section 9, Table of the Constitution."
+Commissioner Criswold does not conous in this recommendation and has written the following statement: "I recognize the purpose behind this recommendation.
+Als concern is that I do not think it will work.
+No one operating on a part-time basis can, I think, establish the contacts which are required for effective control.
+And I doubt that, in the long run, this can be accomplished through staff, though the assistance of a good staff, can be of great importance.
+In footnote 3, next page, comes here with the text.